Ouphix/synchro-psychotherapies/steps2.md

 Unfortunately, the first, second, 10th and 11th videos were lost.

 Furthermore, when we got the cannabis consumption evolution, we saw that the efficacy of the psychotherapy was not very clear and the evolution of it wasn't straitforward.
+Consequently, if our hypothesis of good synchrony or good evolution of synchrony as predictor of good quality of psychotherapy was good, we couldn't really expect any of these results in the F1044 subject when we see the objective evolution of the psychotherapy.

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/INCANT/Data/images/plots/TLFB-F1044.jpg)